 So I have 2 of the allergic triad, and a family history of autoimmunity and inflammation conditions.
 There’s lots of cardiovascular disease and diabetes in my family.
 Historically, I was bottle fed and was around smokers growing up which are also key antecedents in developing eczema.

-My main trigger was dysbiosis that developed during pregnancy.
+My main trigger for this flare was hormone imbalance and dysbiosis that developed during pregnancy.
 In the gut, when your hormones such as progesterone are high, it slows things down in pregnancy.
 It sets the stage for things like leaky gut and dysbiosis to occur.
 This was something that I had experienced quite a bit of during my pregnancy (even though I tried my hardest to prevent it since I know what I know!!).

 Diet was also a key trigger (especially the candy).
 I kept a clean, organic diet for the most part.
 However, after the birth, my diet has not been quite as tight.
 I’m gluten-free and try to be in the realm of Paleo/Autoimmune Paleo.
 But sometimes I have corn or dairy or beans.
 And those things have crept into my diet more frequently now that I’ve had the baby.